JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `flatten`<br> • **Type**: _boolean_<br>

-This directive will remove the aplha channel of the image, reducing filesize.
+This directive will remove the alpha channel of the image, reducing filesize.
 Transparent pixels will be merged with the color set by the [background directive](#background).

 ---